 You can find out more information about our services, how you can pay outstanding charges, how the online PayPoint system operates, and how you can manage your account with us by reading our Standard Terms or viewing our Codes of Practice.

 Where you are using our App for the benefit of the primary account holder you must do so with their full knowledge and consent.
-If you are not the primary account holder, you must have the account owner's permission before you access the account or pay any bills using our App.
+If you are not the primary account holder, you must have the account owner's permission before you access the account, make a Power up request or pay any bills using our App.

-To access and use our App and receive any push notifications, you will need to be connected to the internet.
+To access and use our App and receive real-time notifications about your account, energy usage and available credit (known as push notifications), you will need to be connected to the internet.
 You may be charged by a third party for the internet connection used to access our App, this may include roaming charges if you are using our App abroad.
 Please make sure you have the device bill payer's permission before incurring these charges.
 If you lose your internet connection whilst accessing the App you may not be able to continue accessing it, transactions may be interrupted and the information you see on the App may not be accurate or up to date.

 We are not responsible for any of the App functionality not being available because you do not have an internet connection or any available data allowance on your device.